List of Asintado characters: Main characters

 as Juliana "Ana" Dimasalang-Del Mundo / Juliana Ramirez: Ana, full of dreams for her family hopes to see her sister Katrina one day.
 Ana works as a nursing aid for Gael after she saves him from a mining accident.
 They both fall in love triggering a series of tragic events that impacts Ana, her family and her dreams.
 She plans to destroy all who are responsible for her loss.
 She, Xander, Yvonne and all others form an opposition group that will expose all of Salvador Del Mundo's crimes.

 After the Stella identity is exposed, Ana resumes her real identity and actively works to expose Salvador.
 She reunites with Gael and is overjoyed to learn that Samantha is her long lost older sister Katrina.
 Unfortunately, Samantha does not accept her and instead blames her for all her unhappiness and disrupting her seemingly charmed life.
 Ana refuses to give up.
 After Gael's death, Ana is pregnant with his child and is protected by Hillary and Samantha until she gives birth to a son, JR. In the finale, she rescues her son at the pier after being kidnapped by both Salvador and Natasha and reunite with Samantha before she is shot and wounded by Salvador.
 Ana is last seen watching Xander's marriage proposal to Samantha, their wedding, and visiting Gael's grave.

 as Stella Dela Torre-Guerrero: A dead ringer for Ana.
 She was Xander's wife, who left her family and fortune for Xander Guerrero.
-They lived abroad for 10 years but she passed away from cancer.
+They lived abroad for 10 years but she died from cancer.
 Her parents had died a few years before her death and left her as the sole heir to the Dela Torre fortune.
 Stella had no relatives other than her husband Xander with the exception of one business associate of Stella's mother, an eccentric who was tasked to handle the business until Stella returned.
 No one informed her that Stella had died.
 Xander simply returned to the Philippines, leaving her fortune, which is now legally his, untouched.